 - Emergency notification – SDSU has several means of notifying you of emergency or urgent situations on campus including a mass notification system and text/email notification.
-Go tohttp://bfa.sdsu.edu/emergency/ to familiarize yourself with our emergency procedures.
-Also please update your email and phone information in Webportal or Peoplesoft to ensure you receive messages from the Blackboard system.
+Go to www.sdsu.edu/prepare to familiarize yourself with our emergency procedures.
+Also please update your email and phone information in WebPortal or PeopleSoft to ensure you receive messages from the SDSU Alert system.

-We are committed to providing the unique policing services required of our campus and our community and look forward to working with you for what is sure to be an exciting academic year!
+We are committed to providing the unique policing services required of our campus and our community and look forward to working with you!

-Please visit our website for additional information about your police department: police.sdsu.edu
+Please visit our website for additional information about your police department: www.police.sdsu.edu